-Garden of the Gods Observation Trail is a 0.5 mile heavily trafficked loop trail located near Harrisburg, IL that features beautiful wild flowers and is good for all skill levels.
+Garden of the Gods Observation Trail is a 0.5 mile heavily trafficked loop trail located near Harrisburg, Illinois that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash